Launceston Cricket Club

 Launceston Cricket Club and East Launceston Cricket Club merged in 1941 before rejoining the NTCA competition.
-It was also at this time that the club adopted their current club colours of red and green.
+At this time, the club also adopted their current club colours of red and green.

 In 1968 club legend Ron 'Rocky' Dean retired from Tasmanian Grade Cricket with a remarkable career haul of 901 wickets.

 In 1975 LCC won their first Kookaburra Cup, and in 1978, LCC player, Bruce Doolan faces Tasmania's first ball in their debut Sheffield Shield match.
-1979 saw the club win three Kookaburra cup's in a row.
+1979 saw the club win three Kookaburra Cups in a row.

-The 1981–82 season saw LCC amass a competition record of 7/527 in the NTCA final, a record which still stands today.
+The 1981–82 season saw LCC amass a then-competition record of 7/527 in the NTCA final.
 From the 1982–83 season until 1985–86 the club won every NTCA premiership, a remarkable 4 in a row.

 In the 1983–84 season David Boon became the first Launceston Cricket Club player to be selected to play for Australia, and in 1991 he was honoured to unveil a plaque at the NTCA ground commemorating the club's 150th anniversary.

 From 1988–89 until 1993–94 LCC won an incredible 6 Consecutive NTCA Premierships, which is both an NTCA and State Record, including a record innings and 150 runs victory over rivals South Launceston Cricket Club in the 1994 final.

 The 1998 NTCA final between LCC and Mowbray Cricket Club proved to be one of the most remarkable games of cricket in Tasmanian history.
 Mowbray amassed an incredible record of 7/542, in doing so breaking Launceston's record from 1982.
-Even more incredibly, the following week in reply LCC made 6/545 to win the game by 4 wickets, and club legend Richard 'Joey' Bennett retired with a club record 8640 runs to his name.
+Even more incredibly, the following week in reply LCC made 6/545 to win the game by 4 wickets and break the record again.
+Club legend Richard 'Joey' Bennett retired with a club record 8640 runs to his name.